zhimengtianhe/Blog/README.md

 配置远程连接
 grant all privileges on *.* to 'root'@'%' identified by 'hanchao';

+GRANT ALL PRIVILEGES ON .
+TO 'root'@'%' IDENTIFIED BY 'hanchao' WITH GRANT OPTION;

 grant select,update,insert,delete on *.* to root@39.106.188.169 identified by "hanchao";